-A complete list of modifications is available on RI Schedule I. You must attach all supporting schedules to any modification claimed.
+You must attach all supporting schedules to any modifications claimed.
 If supporting documents are not attached, the processing of your return will be delayed.

 Modifications INCREASING Federal AGI:

 Line 23A - Enter income from obligations of any state or its political subdivision, other than Rhode Island under RIGL §44-30-12(1) and §44-30-12(2).